Marja (name)

 Marja is a female given name, a Finnish, Sámi and Dutch form of Mary.
 It also means "berry" in Finnish.
 In Finnish the normal form of Mary is Maria; the pronunciations of Maria ['maria] and Marja ['marja] are identical, if the /-ria/ is pronounced as diphthong in as usual in rapid speech: [mari̯a].
 As of December 2012, 53,000 people are registered with this name in Finland.
-In Finland, the nameday for Marja is the 15th of August.
+In Finland, the nameday for Marja is 15 August.

 Notable people

 Some notable people with the name Marja are: